 One her attorneys, Cheney Mason, said Anthony is nervous about getting out of jail, and he isn't taking any chances: "We are all vigilant and I am armed."

+A jury acquitted Anthony last week of murder but found her guilty of lying to law officers investigating the disappearance of Caylee in 2008.
 She was sentenced to four years in prison, but with good behavior and nearly three years already served, she will be out this weekend.

 Details of her release are being closely held, and the sheriff's department is not making the time public beforehand.